nikolaosJP/IBKR_portfolio_tracker/README.md

 - **TWR**: `(Current Equity / Total Contributed) - 1`
 - **Annualized TWR**: `[(1 + TWR)^(1/years) - 1] × 100`

-## Security

-⚠️ This repository does not include actual financial data.
-All CSV files are gitignored and notebooks have cleared outputs.

 ## Disclaimer

 For informational purposes only.
 Not financial advice.